Rotifer/PostgreSQL_Applications/documenting_user_defined_functions.md

 - Comprehensive
 - Up-to-date

 If the object definitions change but the comments are not updated, then they are downright misleading and worse than useless.
 Useful as database comments are, they are **not** a replacement for general application documention, version control or testing.
 They are just one component of good database development practice.
 I think of them like Python method and function [docstrings](https://en.wikipedia.org/wiki/Docstring).
 Like docstrings, they "live" with the objects that they describe so they can be queried at anytime.
-When I use a Python package, I often check the function and method docstrings.
+When familiarising myself with a new Python package, I like check the function and method docstrings.
 If these dostrings are either absent or poorly written, I tend to become suspicious of the package.
 Likewise with databases, if the developer hasn't bothered to fill in the object comments, then I feel justified in doubting the overall quality of the database.

 ## Commenting user-defined functions